NORARK/NORARK/README.md

 - 👋 Hi, I’m @NORARK
   * I am a front-end web engineer.
-I have been creating corporate websites using markup and vanilla JS (ES5 or with Babel) for more than a few years, and for the past few years, TypeScript and React have been my main focus in creating web services.
+I have been building corporate websites using markup and vanilla JS (using ES5 and Babel) for 4 years.
+For the past few years, I have been building web services mainly using TypeScript and React.
   * I have also been painting for many years.
 Recently, I have been making NFTs.
   * **Front-end web engineer**
     * As a front-end engineer (markup/JS), my name was once featured in a magazine called [BRAIN](https://www.sendenkaigi.com/english/) (*1) for a project involving a fun campaign website that used animation.